openhab/openhab-docs/installation/linux.md

 ### Java Network Permissions

 The Java Virtual Machine hosting openHAB is restricted in it's permissions to interact on network level for security reasons.
-Some openHAB addons, like the Network or AmazonDash bindings, need elevated permissions to work.
+Some openHAB add-ons, like the Network or AmazonDash bindings, need elevated permissions to work.
 If needed, grand these permissions by executing the following command:

 ```shell